 The great Christmas card debacle of 2002 demonstrated to many people what a dog's breakfast Microsoft had made, of what was a relatively simple procedure in Word 97/2000 …. the Word 2002/3 mail merge to mailing labels.

 The interface has been completely redesigned, and simple functions have been replaced with unnecessary complexity.
-For those struggling to make sense of the new 'features' fellow MVP Suzanne Barnhill has produced a document on her web site that will help restore the old ways of doing things.
 Below, there follows a pictorial walk-through of some of the more salient points.

 If you are merging to labels from a Tablet PC (or in some instances with Office 2007 with other PCs) the labels may not be reproduced correctly, in which case see also this workaround.

 Struggle with the complexities of the mail merge wizard and its task panes by all means, but the following method means constructing the labels from the mail merge toolbar, so start by adding the toolbar:

 If you merge regularly, you may find it worthwhile to use a small macro activated by a toolbar button to toggle the mail merge toolbar on and off.
 The code for that would be as follows:

 If unfamiliar with the use of macro listings, follow this link for instructions.

 The capability to merge from Outlook isn’t available in the Mail Merge toolbar by default.
 To add this capability, drag the MailMergeUseAddressBook command (from the All Commands category in Tools > Customize) to the toolbar as shown below.